My team’s got more to do than we’ll ever have time for this year. I can tell you what I wish our OKRs were; the hard part is prioritizing it all.

-I recently sat down with some of NYC’s leading CTOs and heads of engineering to discuss OKR and KPI best practices.
+I recently sat down with some of NYC’s leading CTOs and heads of engineering to discuss OKR (objectives and key results) and KPI (key performance indicator) best practices.
 The truth is, despite the fact that 2018 is underway, many tech teams are still scrambling to finish 2018 annual planning.

-Whether you use OKRs, KPIs, Rocks, or any other annual and quarterly planning process, the key to success is to find a process that is flexible and is embraced by your team.
+Whether you use OKRs, KPIs, Rocks, or any other annual and quarterly planning system, the key to success is to find a process that is flexible and that your team will embrace.

-People, in general, hate being told what to do.
-Ensure your team is on board with your annual plan by getting buy-in from them early and often.
+People generally hate being told what to do.
+Ensure that your team is on board with your annual plan by getting buy-in from them early and often.
 Enable employees to poke holes in the plan and suggest improvements to it.
 Give employees permission to be vocal about areas they want to be involved in.

-Annual planning doesn’t have to be anti-Agile.
-If done right, the annual plan can be a strong complement to a high functioning Agile team.
-Use Agile best practices to guide your annual planning session by setting a small handful of measurable initiatives, and account for slack time.
-Hold regular retrospectives, and create a process for pivoting or iterating on the plan that mirrors how you handle a new feature or epic or sprint planning.
+Annual planning doesn’t have to be anti-agile.
+If done right, the annual plan can be a strong complement to a high functioning agile team.
+Use agile best practices to guide your annual planning session by setting a small handful of measurable initiatives, and account for slack time.
+Hold regular retrospectives, and create a process for pivoting or iterating on the plan that mirrors how you handle a new feature, epic, or sprint planning.

-Assign 1 person to be accountable for each OKR, each Rock, each KPI.
+Assign one person to be accountable for each OKR, Rock, or KPI.
 Know who the product owner is for each initiative.
-Be crystal clear on the definition of “Done.
-Done.”
+Be crystal clear on the definition of “done done.”
 Put the accountable person’s image next to the OKR.
-Whether you have an avatar, someone’s headshot, or a physical sign-off sheet, make it visible to the entire company who owns each initiative.
-For larger organizations, consider implementing RACI, or some other type of responsibility matrix, to create a shared understanding of the type of involvement various team members have in each initiative.
+Whether you have an avatar, someone’s headshot, or a physical sign-off sheet, make who owns each initiative visible to the entire company.
+For larger organizations, consider implementing RACI or some other type of responsibility matrix, to create a shared understanding of the type of involvement various team members have in each initiative.

 At Casper, each OKR owner presents their results to the entire team, regardless of how much of the goal they achieved.

-Don’t go crazy with this, just figure out the ballpark capacity.
-How many person weeks do you expect to have, account for planned new hires, any anticipated turnover, holidays and vacations?
-With the ballpark idea of capacity, you can have a better chance of setting achievable velocity and outputs.
+Don’t go crazy with this; just figure out the ballpark capacity.
+How many person-weeks do you expect to have, accounting for planned new hires and any anticipated turnover, holidays, and vacations?
+With that ballpark estimate of capacity, you can have a better chance of setting achievable velocity and outputs.

 Instead, have a small handful of 3–5 metrics, each with an owner.
 Ideally, product and engineering teams have adjacent and aligned goals, but not the same exact goal.

-Jira, Trello, Google Docs, Metronome, Clubhouse.
-Pick one tool, use it.
-It matters less which tool you choose.
-It matters more that you use it consistently.
-Just like you track progress towards epics and stories, track progress towards OKRs.
-Set a cadence for tracking progress and stick with it.
+Jira, Trello, Google Docs, Metronome, Clubhouse—pick one tool, and use it.
+Which tool you choose matters less than that you use it consistently.
+Just as you track progress toward epics and stories, track progress towards OKRs.
+Set a cadence for tracking progress, and stick with it.
 You might choose to track OKR progress as part of each sprint, or you might choose to hold distinct meetings to review OKR progress.